 Frequently Asked Questions

-Yes, you can use water to make this recipe, but bear in mind it may be less flavourful.
+Yes, you can use water to make this recipe, but it may be less flavourful.

 Although lentils are a legume/pulse, they do not require soaking like other legumes because they cook within 1 hour.
 Other legumes, such as chickpeas/garbanzo beans, would require soaking overnight because they take much longer to cook.

 Yes, by all means, use kale!
 Just be aware that it will take a little longer to wilt versus using spinach.

 Yes, the store-bought broth is fine, in fact, this is what I used for this recipe.
-My only recommendation would be to purchase a no-salt version so that you can better control the salt content.
+My only recommendation would be to purchase a no-salt version to better control the salt content.

 Leftover soup will keep for up to 4 days in the refrigerator.
 And remember to refrigerate leftovers promptly.